Last updated September 16, 2020

 Best for: Someone who is looking for things done the best, plus with efficient deals

-Hong Kong is when you want it done properly but you still want the Asian efficiency, Asian deals.
-For me, I don’t really wanna go to Italy and have a suit made.
+Hong Kong is where you go when you want it done properly but you still want the Asian efficiency and deals.
+For me, I don’t really want to go to Italy and have a suit made.
 I don’t want to pay $5,000 for a made-to-measure suit.